 PI also protects against professional negligence claims.
 Thus if you’re working as a business consultant and give advice that results in a significant financial loss, you could very well be facing a PI claim.

 Our friends over at Dinghy also offer Cyber Liability insurance, which is important for freelancers that regularly travel with laptops and phones that contain data about their customers.
-Cyber Liability protects against the risk of losing that data - read more here.
+Cyber Liability protects against the risk of losing that data, which you can read more about here.

-Find out more about our PI insurance, and how much cover you need, here.
+Find out more about our PI insurance, and how much cover you need.

 Public (and Employer’s) Liability insurance